agramian/bitbucket-snippets-git-backup/README.md

 ## Git Commit History

-- **Latest Only (Default):** One commit per snippet, representing its latest state.
+- **Default Behavior (Latest Revision Only)**: If the `--historical` flag is *not* used, the script creates one commit per snippet, representing its latest known state at the time of backup.
-- **Historical (`--historical` flag):** Each revision of a snippet from Bitbucket is translated into a separate Git commit.
+- **Historical Mode (`--historical` flag)**:
+    * When the `--historical` flag is used, each revision of every backed-up snippet from Bitbucket is translated into a separate
+      Git commit.
+    * **Crucially, these commits are created in a globally chronological order** based on the original timestamp of the snippet revisions.
+This means `git log` (and its variants like `--date-order` or `--author-date-order`) will display a history that interleaves revisions from different snippets according to their actual historical timestamps.
+    * The parent of each commit in the backup repository will be the commit that immediately preceded it in this global historical timeline.
-- **Commit Dates:** Both the author date and committer date of the Git commits are set to the original timestamp of the snippet revision on Bitbucket.
+- **Commit Dates**: For all data commits (latest or historical), both the author date and committer date in Git are set to the original timestamp of the snippet revision on Bitbucket.
 - **Author:** The Git commit author is set to the original author of the snippet revision (name parsed from Bitbucket data, email is a placeholder if not directly available).
 - **Committer:** The Git committer details are configurable via CLI args (defaults to "Snippet Backup Script" / " backup@bitbucket-script.local").
 This helps distinguish automated backup commits from original authorship.
 - **Commit Messages:** Include the snippet title, ID, original revision hash (if applicable), and the original commit message.
+- **README Commits**: Commits related to updating the `README.md` files within the backup repository are made by the backup script committer with the current timestamp.

 ## Notes and Limitations